Lemii/lisk-easy-genesis/README.md

 };
 ```

-The tool will then include all exported schemas in the genesis block.
+The tool will then include all schemas defined in the `schemas.js` file in the genesis block.

 ## Credits